Banner Image

 3.4 If the Letter of Engagement specifies an estimate of fees, this is a guide price only and is not a quotation, nor a cap on what may be charged.
 However, if our fees are expected to be in excess of the estimate given at any time during the engagement, we will advise you of this as soon as reasonably practicable to gain your approval to continue work.
 In certain circumstances, we may need to undertake additional work in order to complete your instructions, but have been unable to obtain your pre-approval.
 In these instances we shall explain the reason for the increase in fees in our reporting letter to you.

 3.5 In providing services we may charge you for any amounts billed to us by third parties (“disbursements”).
-These may include legal forms, bank charges, real estate agents fees, courier fees, fees associated with Land Information New Zealand or the Companies Office, council fees, travel expenses, and the fees of any agents, experts and other professionals we appoint.
+These may include legal forms, bank charges, real estate agents fees, courier fees, AML Compliance Fees from APLYiD or Centrix, fees associated with Land Information New Zealand or the Companies Office, council fees, travel expenses, and the fees of any agents, experts and other professionals we appoint.
 This list is an example only and is not exhaustive.
 We may request payment of disbursements in advance.
 Where you have asked us to instruct counsel from outside our firm, then you must, on demand, pay us the fees for which that counsel bills us.
-Office expenses are also charged in addition to our fee and this is made up of a file storage fee and a bureau fee that covers costs such as photocopying, forms, postage, tolls, electronic payments and file opening.
+A sundry administration fee will be charged in addition to our fee and this covers costs such as photocopying, forms, postage, file storage, and stationery.

-3.6 Fees, hourly rates, office expenses and disbursements may change from time to time without notice.
+3.8 Fees, hourly rates, sundry administration fee and disbursements may change from time to time without notice.

-3.8 In some cases, you may be eligible for legal aid.
-If you want to apply for legal aid, we may refer you to another firm as we do not carry out legal aid work.
+3.10 In some cases, you may be eligible for legal aid.
+If you want to apply for legal aid for an area of law we do not have expertise in, we may refer you to another firm.

 4. Terms of Payment